Welcome to the Active Learning in Political Science © (ALPS) blog. Our mission is to:

-Simon Usherwood, University of Surrey.
-Simon is a National Teaching Fellow of the UK’s Higher Education Academy and has done lots of different things, including being Associate Dean for Learning & Teaching in the Faculty of Arts & Human Sciences, with responsibility for over two hundred degree programmes.
+Dr. Simon Usherwood, The Open University.
+Simon is a National Teaching Fellow of the UK’s Higher Education Academy and has done lots of different things, including being Associate Dean for Learning & Teaching.
 He has extensive expertise on comparative and European politics.
 His primary interest is in the use of simulation games in higher education and negotiation.
 He has produced various web-based resources on these and other topics.

 Dr. Amanda Rosen, associate professor and Associate Director of the Teaching Excellence Center at the US Naval War College.
 Amanda teaches international relations, American politics, research methods, and environmental politics.
 She is a lifelong gamer and enjoys exploring how games and role-playing exercises can enhance learning in the classroom.
 She is the recipient of multiple teaching awards.
 Rosen’s posts are her own personal opinion and do not represent the views of the US Naval War College or the Department of Defense.

 This blog generally adheres to the usual rules of internet etiquette: please, no spam, no personal attacks, nothing you wouldn’t want your mother to read.
 This webpage has additional instructions on how to comment appropriately.